 All non-Francophone students who have passed the Public Service Commission's bilingualism tests with a minimum of BBB can register for the Minor, Certificate, and Attestation in French as a Second Language.

-(Only students with BBB or with one C maximum (CBB, BCB or BBC) will be allowed to follow these programmes)
+1 Important: Only students with a BBB profile and not containing more than one E will be allowed to register in these programmes.